 Except in circumstances where a legal agreement is required, property transfers can be done verbally.
 For example, a gift of immovable property, the lease of immovable property for more than a year, etc.

-According to Section 52 of the Transfer of Property Act, any immovable property engaged in an ownership dispute cannot be transferred or sold until the issue is settled or a court of competent jurisdiction rules.
+According to Section 52 of the Transfer of Property Act, any immovable property engaged in an ownership dispute cannot be transferred or sold.
+This cannot happen until the issue is settled or a court of competent jurisdiction rules.

-However, if any conflicted property has already been sold, the purchase will not be void, but the purchaser will be obligated to follow the court's final decision.
+Suppose any conflicted property has already been sold.
+In that case, the purchase will not be void, but the purchaser must follow the court's final decision.

-The Transfer of Property Act has mentioned multiple responsibilities that every seller is obligated to follow.
+The Transfer of Property Act has mentioned multiple responsibilities that every seller must follow.
 Here are the details about the same.

 If any buyer asks for a review of documents, the seller must reveal all title documents of the property.

-The seller must make sure that any significant defects in the property are disclosed to the buyer.
+The seller must ensure that any significant defects in the property are disclosed to the buyer.

-During the period of property delivery, the seller will have to take good care of the property and all connected documentation in his possession.
+During the period of property delivery, the seller will have to take good care of the property and all connected documentation in their possession.

-All liabilities on the property that exist at the time of sale must be eliminated by the seller.
+The seller must eliminate all liabilities on the property that exist at the time of sale.

 While transferring the property, the seller must transfer full ownership of the property to the buyer.

-If the buyer has queries related to the property, the seller is mandated to clear all his/her doubts with the right information.
+If the buyer has queries related to the property, the seller is mandated to clear all their doubts with the right information.

 The seller is entitled to pay the rent and any other expenditures payable on the property until the date of sale.